New Caledonia – Guide for Backpackers

 New Caledonia is a flavour of Europe – emphasis on the “flavour” as these French islands are all about the food!
 Yet, New Caledonia is a white-sand, crystal-clear waters paradise where relaxation is a priority.

 Budget-wise you will find expenses in New Caledonia are more expensive than other South Pacific Islands but similar to what is found in New Zealand.
 Accommodation and flights will be your biggest expense, but when snorkelling, beach bathing, swimming and walking are the main attractions of New Caledonia, you can certainly keep the costs down when it comes to activities.
 By the way, have you checked out 5 South Pacific Islands That Are Awesome for Backpackers?

 Things to know before you go to New Caledonia

 - Language: French is the official language.
 English is widely spoken.
-Local Malanesians also have their own dialects.
+Local Melanesians also have their own dialects

-- Money: The local currency is French Pacific Franc (XPF).
-Major credit cards are widely accepted and there are plenty of ATM machines around Noumea.
+- Money: The local currency is the French Pacific Franc (XPF).
+Major credit cards are widely accepted and there are plenty of ATM machines around Noumea

 - Don’t forget: insect repellent and sunscreen!

 Noumea – Capital of New Caledonia

 The capital city, Noumea, sits on New Caledonia’s largest island, Grand Terre.
 The whole island is generally referred to as Noumea and is where you are most likely to start your adventure in New Caledonia.